These Layered Cranberry Cheesecake Parfaits are an irresistible holiday dessert!

-This Layered Pumpkin Mousse is filled with rich, fall flavors that are impossible to resist!
+This Layered Pumpkin Mousse is filled with rich, autumnal flavors that are impossible to resist.
+Serve it for Thanksgiving or with any fall meal!

 I have a massive sweet tooth.
 Unfortunately, I can’t be trusted around a lot of sugar, so in an effort to eat somewhat healthy, we don’t keep a ton of sweets around our apartment.
 I love it when my husband brings home a treat though!